-The Tender Design and preparation of Tender Documents for civil and electromechanical works will be based as far as possible on standardized manufacturer's equipment and shall consist of justification of the choice of the equipment, operating conditions and the main design criteria.
+Works will be based as far as possible on standardized manufacturer's equipment and shall consist of justification of the choice of the equipment, operating conditions and the main design criteria.
 Information regarding the design of the Small Hydro shall be included in the Tender Design Report.